 We also pointed to statements made by Notre Dame's president calling into question the basis of Notre Dame's lawsuit.
 Although Notre Dame claims in court that the accomodation substantially burdens its exercise of religion, the University president said in a speech in April 2014 that "I don't see this as a scandal because we are not giving out contraceptives."

 In May 2015, the Court of Appeals again rejected Notre Dame's request for a preliminary injunction.
 The full Seventh Circuit then denied Notre Dame's request for rehearing.
 In December 2015, Notre Dame petitioned the U.S. Supreme Court to review the Seventh Circuit's decision.
 We filed a brief in response, arguing that the plaintiffs do not have the right to stop the government's provision of contraception coverage through third parties.

 In May 2016, the Supreme Court granted the petition for review, vacated the Seventh Circuit's decision, and returned the case to the lower court so that the parties would have the opportunity to reach a settlement.

 In July 2016, we successfully moved to add another Notre Dame student as an intervenor.

-In June 2017, we filed a status update with the Seventh Circuit, informing the court of the harm women face from the Trump administration’s proposed rule change that would allow employers and universities to use religion as an excuse to deny contraceptive coverage completely.
+During summer 2017, we filed status updates with the Seventh Circuit in June, July and August, informing the court of the harm women face from the Trump administration’s proposed rule change that would allow employers and universities to use religion as an excuse to deny contraceptive coverage completely.